Kay-Zee/BE_music_Kan_Zhang/README.md

 - http://localhost:3000/

-Also included is a script file, script.js, in the text folder, that is meant to be run with Mocha.
+Also included is a script file, script.js, in the test folder, that is meant to be run with Mocha.

 Suggested command is

 #####`$ mocha script.js`

 Must be in the test folder to run this.

+#### NOTE

+Currently, a lot of feedback is printed to the console.
+To turn this off, simply change

+`var printToConsole = false`

+in index.js

 ## Developing